-Many communities across the province struggle to define "character" when assessing new development.
+Many communities across the province struggle Many communities across the province struggle to define "character" when assessing new development.
 Some will focus on the scale and density of buildings, others on the architectural design or preservation of existing tree stands.
-While form and character development permit areas can help define the look and feel of multi-family, commercial, industrial and intensive residential uses, the large majority of the electoral areas' residential types are lower density single detached homes, which cannot be subject to development permits.
+While form and character development permit areas (DPA) can help define the look and feel of multi-family, commercial, industrial and intensive residential uses, the large majority of the electoral areas' residential types are lower density single detached homes, which cannot be subject to development permits.

-Key objectives include the planning and design of communities that address resident desires for protecting the unique character of villages and landscapes, and enhancing affordability, great public spaces, safety, health and wellbeing, and inclusivity:
+Key objectives include the planning and design of communities that address resident desires for protecting the unique character of villages and landscapes, and enhancing affordability, great public spaces, safety, health and wellbeing, and inclusivity.